⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Energy | Oil & Gas Integrated

-Exploration, development, production, and transportation of crude oil and natural gas.
+Exploration, development, and production of crude oil and natural gas.

 🎯 WHY THIS MATTERS